Search

 There are two parameters that need to be provided in order for searches

 to take place on the appliance.
-One is the search
+One is the search parameter, and the

-other is called matchers
+other is called matchers.

 Search

-object is a key-value Hash that maps individual fields to
+The search object is a key-value Hash that maps individual fields to

 what value they should be matched with.
 The format of each one can be